All finite lattices are stable matching lattices: Preliminaries

 Note that we define the order $\succeq$ on ${\cal S}$ from the firm-perspective, while lower closed sets of rotations are defined so that the empty set corresponds to the worker-optimal stable matching $\mu_W$.

 In essence, in the one-to-one case each matching can be seen as a unique set of rotations applied to the worker-optimal matching.
-If $\rho\in \psi_{\mathcal S}(\mu)$, we say that $\rho$ \emph{occurs} in $\mu$.
-Gusfield and Irving~\cite{gusfield1989stable} also showed constructively that all partial orders are order-isomorphic to the rotation poset of a stable matching instance.
+If $\rho\in \psi_{\mathcal S}(\mu)$, we say that $\rho$ \emph{occurs} in $\mu$. \citet{gusfield1989stable} also showed constructively that each partial order is order-isomorphic to the rotation poset of some stable matching instance.

-\begin{theorem}[\cite{gusfield1989stable} ] Let $(X, \succeq)$ be a poset.
-Then, there exists a stable matching instance $I_{(X, \succeq)}$ such that $(X, \succeq)$ is order-isomorphic to the poset of rotations $(\Pi(\mathcal S), \succeq)$ of the stable matching lattice $(\mathcal S, \succeq)$ for $I_{(X, \succeq)}$, with order-isomorphism given by $\phi: X\to \Pi(\mathcal S)$. $I_{(X, \succeq)}$ is called the GI instance of $(X,\succeq)$.
+\begin{theorem}[\citet{gusfield1989stable} ] Let $(X, \succeq)$ be a poset.
+Then, there exists a stable matching instance $I_{(X, \succeq)}$ such that $(X, \succeq)$ is order-isomorphic to the poset of rotations $(\Pi(\mathcal S), \succeq)$ of the stable matching lattice $(\mathcal S, \succeq)$ for $I_{(X, \succeq)}$, with order-isomorphism given by $\phi: X\to \Pi(\mathcal S)$. $I_{(X, \succeq)}$ is called the \emph{GI instance} of $(X,\succeq)$.
 Given $(X,\succeq)$, we can compute $I_{(X, \succeq)}$, $\Pi(\mathcal S)$, and $\phi$ in $O(|X|^2)$ running time. \end{theorem}

-It follows immediately from the previous two results that the original poset $(X, \succeq)$ is also a representation for the stable matching lattice $\mathcal S$ of the Gusfield and Irving matching market instance $I_{(X, \succeq)}$.
+It follows immediately from Theorem~\ref{thm:rotation_representation} and Theorem~\ref{thm:gusfield_irving} that the original poset $(X, \succeq)$ is also a representation for the stable matching lattice $\mathcal S$ of the Gusfield and Irving matching market instance $I_{(X, \succeq)}$.

 \begin{corollary} Let $(X, \succeq)$ be a poset, and let $(\mathcal S, \succeq)$ be the stable matching lattice for the instance $I_{(X, \succeq)}$.
 Then $(X, \succeq)$ is a representation for $(\mathcal S, \succeq)$, with representation function $\phi^{-1}\circ\psi_{\mathcal S}$. \end{corollary}